MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ### Leverage the [Power Apps and Microsoft Power Automate admin center](wp-work-with-admin-portals.md)

+Environment and app management requires a Power Apps plan or a Power Automate plan

 1. View and manage environments
 2. View and manage all apps and flows within an environment
-3. View and manage your CDS
-4. Environment and app management requires a Power Apps plan or a Power Automate plan

 ### Build Power Automate flows to alert on key audit events